-Pedagogue is sustained by the voices of others: teachers, students, writers, listeners, supporters, and contributors (listed by appearance): Mike Rose, Stephanie Vie, Steve Parks, Kyle Larson, Dana Comi, Nancy Sommers, Les Hutchinson, Lisa King, Antonio Byrd, Jessica Nastal, Beverly J. Moss, Lori Ostergaard, Megan Von Bergen, Liz Miller, Mandy Olejnik, John Duffy, Asao B. Inoue, Chuck Bazerman, Sharon Mitchler, and Chris M. Anson, Shawna Ross, Douglas Dowland, Anna Hensley, Brian Bailie, Staci M. Perryman-Clark, Emma Kostopolus, Jennifer Grouling, and Candace Epps-Robertson, Vershawn Ashanti Young, Laura Gonzales, Paula Mathieu, Carolyn Calhoon-Dillahunt, Darin Jensen, Cruz Medina, and Tara Wood.
+Pedagogue is sustained by the voices of others: teachers, students, writers, listeners, supporters, and contributors (listed by appearance): Mike Rose, Stephanie Vie, Steve Parks, Kyle Larson, Dana Comi, Nancy Sommers, Les Hutchinson, Lisa King, Antonio Byrd, Jessica Nastal, Beverly J. Moss, Lori Ostergaard, Megan Von Bergen, Liz Miller, Mandy Olejnik, John Duffy, Asao B. Inoue, Chuck Bazerman, Sharon Mitchler, Chris M. Anson, Shawna Ross, Douglas Dowland, Anna Hensley, Brian Bailie, Staci M. Perryman-Clark, Emma Kostopolus, Jennifer Grouling, and Candace Epps-Robertson, Vershawn Ashanti Young, Laura Gonzales, Paula Mathieu, Carolyn Calhoon-Dillahunt, Darin Jensen, Cruz Medina, and Tara Wood.

 Mike Rose has taught in a range of educational settings, from kindergarten to job training and adult literacy programs.
 He is currently a faculty member in the UCLA Graduate School of Education and Information Studies.
 He has written on language, literacy, and cognition and has received numerous awards.
 Rose is the author of eleven books, including Lives on the Boundary: The Struggles and Achievements of America's Educationally Underprepared.